 London is a lovely city.
-There is always something new to discover and the familiar places are always pleasant to return to.
+There is always something new to discover, and the familiar places are always pleasant to return to.
+We went to the most famous sights of London.

 This visit was only for a couple of days, like all my visits to what used to be the world’s most important city.
 I had decided not to award this particular visit a separate blog entry, but then I browsed my photo albums and rediscovered some really nice pictures.

-This blog has articles from more London visits: 2006 and 2012.
-In addition three visited places in London have been included on UNESCO’s World Heritage List.
+This short post about the most famous sights of London, comes in addition to other Sandalsand articles from London: 2006 and 2012.
+In addition three visited places in London are on UNESCO’s World Heritage List.
 Read the articles from Westminster, Tower of London and Maritime Greenwich.

 The pictures from this London visit, click to expland: